 Is Forex Trading Legal in India?

 Yes, forex trading is legal in India with specific conditions.
 Indian residents can trade INR-based currency pairs (USD/INR, EUR/INR, GBP/INR, JPY/INR) through SEBI-registered exchanges like NSE and BSE.
 Trading cross-currency pairs (EUR/USD, GBP/USD) was approved by SEBI in 2018 through recognized exchanges.
 Trading through international brokers is in a regulatory grey area — while not explicitly illegal, it falls outside SEBI oversight.
 For detailed legal analysis, see our forex legal guide for India.
+For a detailed breakdown of fees and features, see our XM broker review for Indian traders.

 How to Start Trading from India